Are you ready to discover your college program?

 Computer Science Programs in Wisconsin

 Online computer science programs in Wisconsin offer curricula through flexible learning formats.
-Classes at most schools are taught asynchronously, allowing students to study at their convenience rather than within the confines of a cohort-based classroom.
+Classes at most schools are taught asynchronously, allowing students to study at their convenience rather than in the confines of a cohort-based classroom.
 Some programs also offer accelerated formats.
-For example, the University of Wisconsin system’s "UW Flexible Option” is a competency-based format that lets students apply college credit or on-the-job experience towards your degree, helping individuals save money and graduate faster.
+For example, the University of Wisconsin system’s "UW Flexible Option," a competency-based format, lets students apply college credit or on-the-job experience toward their degree, helping individuals save money and graduate faster.

-Accreditation is another important factor that prospective students should consider.
-Many colleges and universities only accept transfer credits from accredited schools.
+Prospective students should consider accreditation when selecting colleges and universities, which typically only accept transfer credits from accredited schools.
 Additionally, schools with regional or program-level accreditation are more likely to meet industry- and region-specific standards.
-The programmatic accreditor to look for in this field is ABET (formerly the Accreditation Board for Engineering and Technology), although only some computer science schools in Wisconsin (including UW-Oshkosh) hold this accreditation.
+Computer science students should look for programmatic accreditation from ABET (formerly the Accreditation Board for Engineering and Technology), though only some computer science schools in Wisconsin (including UW-Oshkosh) hold it.

 Professional Computer Science Organizations in Wisconsin

-Recent graduates and students currently pursuing an online computer science degree in Wisconsin should consider joining a professional organization.
-These organizations provide opportunities to make valuable connections within your field through networking, conferences, career services, and continuing education programs.
-Each offers members a unique set of benefits, and many organizations focus on certain subfields or specialties.
+Students pursuing online computer science degrees in Wisconsin should consider joining a professional organization, as should recent graduates.
+These organizations provide opportunities to network within your field through conferences, career services, and continuing education programs.
+Each opportunity offers members a unique set of benefits, and many organizations focus on certain subfields or specialties.
 The list below includes three of the top associations in the field of computer science.

 - Association for Computing Machinery: Since 1947, ACM has worked to advance the fields of computer science and information technology.
 The group maintains several publications, hosts conferences, and promotes networking and professional development to achieve this goal.
 Members participate in 860 student and professional chapters around the world.